Employee on a Fixed-Term Contract (CDD)

 • Sign the training agreement with SFC-UM and the CERFA EJ20 form with the work-study student

-• Submit a DUE form to URSSAF
+• File a DUE with URSSAF

-Work-study programs available at the University of Montpellier:
+Work-Study Programs Offered at the University of Montpellier: